flippedAben/auto_cronometer/README.md

 # Automatic Cronometer

-`auto-cm` is a CLI tools for working with Cronometer.
+A CLI tool for working with Cronometer.

-## Grocery list creation with nutrition info

-The command: `auto-cm`

-1. Scrapes Cronometer for your recipes.
-2. Adds all starred recipes to today's diary
-3. Uploads the grocery list to a Google Sheet on the cloud.

 ## Assumptions